trinodb/trino/presto-docs/src/main/sphinx/connector/druid.rst

     connection-user=root
     connection-password=secret

-Now you can access your Druid database in Presto with the ``druiddb`` catalog name from the properties file.
+Now you can access your Druid database in Trino with the ``druiddb`` catalog name from the properties file.